 HODI envisions ‘A democratic, peaceful and prosperous society engaging in sustainable development’ and exists to (mission) “champion justice & development in Northern Kenya through advocacy and facilitation of education, community cohesion and livelihood support programs”.

-Today, HODI has grown to more almost 20 full time staff and has five key programs that cover Marsabit Central: Peer Education, Football, Vulnerable children access primary education, child protection and Livelihood and cohesion.
+Today, HODI has grown to more than 20 full time staff and has five key programs that cover Marsabit Central: Equip Adolescent Girls In Kenya To Exercise Their Rights Through Sports, Shoot To Score, Not To Kill, Most Vulnerable Children Access Primary Education, Integrated Action To End Child Violence, Enhancing Communities Resilience.
 HODI’s supporters include CORDAID, WOMEN WIN, CONCERN WORLDWIDE , FOOTBALL FOR HOPE, STREETFOOTBALLWORLD, GLOBAL GIVING and EU in partnership with GOAL.